Chapter 1 - The Cell

-Ultrastructure is the architecture of cells that is visible at higher magnifications than found on a standard optical light microscope.
-Electron microscopes are used to investigate the ultrastructure of biological specimens.
+Ultrastructure is the architecture of cells that is visible at higher magnifications than found on a standard light microscope.
+Electron microscopes are widely used to investigate the ultrastructure of biological specimens.

-This chapter demonstrates the potential of electron microscopy in understanding histology.
+This chapter demonstrates the utility of electron microscopy in understanding histology of cells and tissues.

 TEM produces two-dimensional images of a specimen by imaging a thin section with a beam of electrons.
-Ultrathin tissue sections are stained with heavy metals (such as osmium tetroxide, uranium or lead salts).
-The images are colorless and have a resolution of ~0.1 nm (or ~1000x greater than a light microscope).
+Ultrathin tissue sections are stained with heavy metals (such as osmium tetroxide, uranium or lead salts) to enhance contrast.
+The images are colorless and have a resolution of ~0.1 nm (more than 1,000x better than a light microscope).

 Schematic comparison of a cell imaged by TEM and light microscopy.

 Schematic representations of a simple columnar cell from images acquired by TEM, SEM, and freeze fracture.